AleksandrRogov/DynamicsWebApi/README.md

 ### DynamicsWebApi as a Dynamics 365 web resource
 In order to use DynamicsWebApi inside Dynamics 365 you need to download a browser version of the library, it can be found in [dist](/dist/) folder.

-Upload a script as a JavaScript Web Resource, place on the entity or refer to it in your HTML Web Resource and then initialize the main object:
+Upload a script as a JavaScript Web Resource, place on the entity form or refer to it in your HTML Web Resource and then initialize the main object:

 ```js
 //DynamicsWebApi makes calls to Web API v8.0 if a configuration not set